1.2 GETTING STARTED

 The following commands are ignored in metafile batch mode:

-- SET MODE METAFILE ! except for
+- CANCEL MODE METAFILE

 - SET WINDOW ! except for